Deep Face Restoration: A Survey: Future Directions

-Existing methods rely on synthetic data to train networks.
-However, the trained networks cannot necessarily perform well in real-world scenarios.
-As shown in Fig.~\ref{fig:real_results}, most of face restoration methods produce poor results when dealing with real-world face images.
-Because there is a natural domain gap between synthetic data and real world data.
-Some solutions are introduced to solve this problem, such as unsupervised techniques or learning real image degradation techniques.
-However, they still rely on some specific assumptions that all images have similar degradation.
-Thus, the real-world application is still a challenging direction for the task of face restoration.
+\textbf{Real-world Face Restoration and Application}.
+Existing methods rely heavily on synthetic data to train networks.
+However, models trained on synthetic degradations do not necessarily generalize well to real-world scenarios.
+As shown in Table~\ref{tab:merged} and Fig.~\ref{fig:real_results}, most face restoration methods produce poor results on real-world face images due to the inherent domain gap between synthetic and real degradations.
+To alleviate this issue, some solutions have been proposed, such as unsupervised techniques or learning-based real degradation modeling.
+Nevertheless, many of these methods still depend on restrictive assumptions (\eg similar degradation patterns across images), making real-world deployment a continuing challenge.
+To further bridge the synthetic-to-real domain gap, advanced learning paradigms may empower real-world face restoration, including self-supervised/unsupervised learning, degradation modeling with richer and more diverse real degradations, and domain adaptation techniques that reduce reliance on paired training data.
+Another practical direction is to explicitly estimate degradation factors (\eg blur/noise/compression characteristics) and use them as conditions for restoration, which may improve robustness when degradations are unknown or mixed in the wild.
 In addition, some methods~\cite{shen2020exploiting,jiang2020dual} have shown that face restoration can improve the performance of subsequent tasks such as face verification and face recognition.
-However, how to couple face restoration with these tasks in a framework is a future research direction.
+However, how to couple face restoration with these tasks within a unified framework remains an important future research direction.